Efficiency of Self-Adjusting Heaps: Analysis of smooth heaps

+A path $P$ may or may not contain some outer nodes.
+If it does, these nodes are all at the top of the path.
+If $P$ is left-light, its outer nodes form a subpath of right links of right roots, and symmetrically if $P$ is right-light.
+We define masses slightly differently for inner and outer nodes.

+At the start of the central linking phase, we redefine the masses of the nodes on the central path, which are the remaining roots.
+Let $v$ be a node on a maximal real subpath $P$ of the central path.
+Let $M$ and $\barM$ be as defined above.
+If $v$ is inner (outer, respectively), its mass becomes $M$ ($\barM$) plus its size plus the sum of the sizes of all roots on $P$ that are interior to $v$.
+When $v$ wins a link during the central linking phase, its mass becomes $M$ ($\barM$) plus its new size.
+(Just after $v$ wins such a link, no remaining root is interior to it.)

+Exception (i) applies to all real central links: Just before losing a real central link $vw$, the mass of $w$ steps up to $v.m'$, the mass of the winner after the link.
+No central link is anomalous, so exception (ii) does not apply.

+We define node ranks and link ranks for real deletion links exactly as in slim heaps.
+In particular, if $vw$ is a real right left-side link, a real left right-side link, or a central link, $w.r_v$ is the rank of $w$ after its step-up just before the link, and if $vw$ is an anomalous link, $v.r_w'$ is the rank of $v$ after its step-down just after the link, but before its step-up.

 Now we check the various results for slim heaps to determine how they apply to smooth heaps.
-We begin by verifying that shifted link ranks are non-negative.
+We begin by verifying that link ranks are non-negative.

-The proof of Lemma~\ref{L:slim-shifted-link-ranks-nonnegative} holds for each real left or right link $vw$ whose winner link $uv$ is won by a left root $u$.
-This includes the case in which $uv$ is a right crossing link.
-The symmetric argument holds for each real left or right link whose winner link is won by a right root.
-We conclude that Lemma~\ref{L:slim-shifted-link-ranks-nonnegative} holds for smooth heaps: All shifted link ranks are non-negative.
+The proof of Lemma~\ref{L:slim-link-ranks-nonnegative} holds for each real deletion link $vw$ whose winner link $uv$ is won by a left root $u$.
+This includes the case in which $uv$ is a central link, since exception (i) still applies.
+The symmetric argument holds for each real deletion link whose winner link is won by a right root.
+We conclude that Lemma~\ref{L:slim-link-ranks-nonnegative} holds for smooth heaps: All link ranks are non-negative.